 Alright, so we went over the don’ts of dressing for horseback riding, but what about the do’s?
 Well, that’s honestly pretty simple: the best horseback riding clothes are closed-toe shoes without a heel (or with a heel less than 1″), some comfortable pants, and a shirt that does not overly restrict movement.
 That’s about it!
 Of course, winter wear would include gloves and a jacket but the same rules still apply.
 If it’s sunny, don’t forget the sunscreen and feel free to wear a hat or sunglasses but remember that if they fall off on the trail they could be gone forever!

 Feel like you’re well prepared for a horseback ride and are just itching to get out there?
-Come join us at Mountain Creek Riding Stable or The Ranch at Pocono Manor!
-Click here to browse our trail ride options!
+Come join us at Mountain Creek Riding Stable.
+Browse our horseback trail ride options in the Poconos today!